tizbid/Latex_Compiler/README.md

-A GPT-3 API text summarization microservice deployed on Azure.
+A Latex Compiler using Chatgpt-3 API to compile Latex commands into normal text.